 (yes, even in Go, and code WILL be buggy if you don’t), but

 is just the worst way possible to handle both code paths.

 These are the concrete reasons I can think of right now.
 But I’m sure I’ll think of more eventually.

 I have learned many languages over 30 years.
-Basic, C, C++, Pascal, PHP, Prolog, Perl, Erlang, Fortran, Go, and more.
+Basic, C, C++, Erlang, Fortran, Go, Pascal, Perl, PHP, Prolog, and a couple of assembly variants, and more.
 Naturally there are languages that I like less or like more.
 But Java is the only language that I hate.